 Many medical device industry companies are consolidating to create new companies with greater market power.
-For example, the Spectranetics Corporation was acquired by Koninklijke Philips N.V in 2017.
 As the medical device industry consolidates, competition to provide goods and services to industry participants will become more intense.
 These industry participants may try to use their market power to bundle the sale of more products to our customers in return for lower prices.
 If we reduce our prices because of consolidation in the healthcare industry, our revenue would decrease and our earnings, financial condition, or cash flows would suffer, which would have a material adverse effect on our business, financial condition, and results of operations.